Protect your home with RACV Home Insurance

-When Victorians turn back their clocks by an hour to mark the end of daylight saving on Sunday 5 April, it’s a reminder to check your home smoke alarms are working.
+When Victorians turn back their clocks by an hour to mark the end of daylight saving on Sunday 4 April, it’s a reminder to check your home smoke alarms are working.

 Victoria’s fire services are asking people to do this life-saving check after recent research showing that the number and location of functioning smoke alarms increase your family’s chances of escaping a fire.

-“If you’re doing the right thing and staying home it will only take a few minutes to clean and then test your smoke alarm by pushing the test button.
+Fire Rescue Commissioner Ken Block says it will only take a few minutes to clean and test your smoke alarm by pushing the test button.
 He says all smoke alarms should be replaced every 10 years.